 When a blogger’s post urging women to “Do Your Housework Cheerfully” broke the internet in June, I promptly dismissed and skipped through her page-long handwritten note because I strongly disagreed.
 But the “new me” tends to curb judgmental thoughts.
 So, more power to her and her followers, as long as her choices are making her happy.
 And more power to people like me and my husband who believe in teamwork and partnerships of equality.

 Then again, when the dust had settled on the notorious post and I had more time to think objectively, doing housework cheerfully can indeed be a good thing.
 No, definitely not for making your husband’s life “easy”, but for much more self-serving reasons.
-Here are the top 6 from my list:
+Here are the top six on my list:

 1. You can safely cancel your gym membership